ShanClayton/Clueless-Closet/README.md

 ### Unsolved Issues

 After we attempted to push to Heroku, our edit form buttons became dysfunctional and we are not currently able to correctly display our edit route.

+We discovered this issue after instructor, TA, and classmate help was no longer available to us and, after attempting to resolve the issue amongst ourselves, we sent a detailed message to our instructional lead apprising them of the situation and requesting assistance prior to our presentation at their earliest convenience.

 ## Future Optimizations